Stormberg Commando: Cape Rebels

 Although part of the Cape Colony, many families in this area had ties with relatives across the river in the Orange Free State and sympathy with the Boer Republics.
 Many locals aided the Free State Commandos in the invasion of the Cape Colony in 1899.

 Commandant Jan Hendrik Olivier the local commander, sided with the Free State, attacking and capturing Aliwal North on 13 November 1899, proclaiming it Free State territory.

-With the UDF

 With the SADF

 The unit was renamed from the Burgersdorp Commando to the Stormberg Commando around 1972.

 The local gaol, which is also a national monument in Piet Retief street was the headquarters of the commando.

 The unit resorted under the command of the SADF's Group 22.

 During this era, the commando was mainly used for area force protection, cordones and search operations assisting the police and patrolling the Lesotho border.